raliaskarov/cheatsheets/robocopy.md

 - /MT - Enables multi-threaded copying with N threads (default is 8).
 - /XC - Excludes changed files.
 - /XN - Excludes newer files.
 - /XO - Excludes older files.
+Will copy files which were updated.
 - /L - Displays files that would be copied or deleted without actually performing the operation.
 - /NP - Specifies that the progress of the copying operation will not be displayed.
 - /IPG - Specifies the inter-packet gap to free bandwidth on slow lines.